Reveal-Energy-Services/orchid-python-api/README-dev.md

           the system version of python.
         - If the script reports that it skipped notebooks, repeat the command with an additional argument:
           `python </path/to/virtualenv/Lib/site-packages/copy_orchid_examples.py --overwrite`
-        - Verify that the current directory has four notebooks:
+        - Verify that the current directory has five notebooks:
             - `completion_analysis.ipynb`
             - `plot_monitor_curves.ipynb`
             - `plot_trajectories.ipynb`